Fast tree-based algorithms for DBSCAN for low-dimensional data on GPUs: Experimental results

-In summary, \fdbscan and \fdbscandense prove to be competitive, often outperforming other existing algorithms with \fdbscandense being the (much) faster one of the two for this class of problems.
-While G-DBSCAN has been shown to perform well, it is at an apparent disadvantage for larger density connectedness graphs, requiring large amounts of memory.
-Both algorithms proposed in this paper do not suffer from this limitation.
+\fdbscan and \fdbscandense clearly prove to be very competitive algorithms, often outperforming other existing algorithms by an order of magnitude, with \fdbscandense being the typically the much faster of the two.
+Both algorithms proposed in this paper do not suffer from the significant memory limitations.
+The closest competitor to the algorithms is the \tepp multi-threaded implementation.